 But scaling personalized video streams to millions of viewers, especially for live programming such as sports, is nearly as challenging as hitting for the cycle in baseball.
 Viewer volumes can swing wildly, surging by hundreds of thousands at must-watch moments such as kickoff, overtime, and during close matches.
 Suppose your infrastructure for supporting personalization isn’t adaptable and scalable enough.
 In that case, your personalized experience will be game over, and your entire business could be at risk in the world of OTT.

 OTT personalization hinges on the performance of the manifest server to generate a unique playlist of content, ads, and playback instructions.
 The manifest server has to contend with the following dependencies:

 Ad server latency — Communication with ad servers can add latency that must be factored into the workflow, especially when multiple hops are involved.

 Monetization/reporting — Once the ad plays, a beacon must be sent back to the ad server(s) to measure ad impressions and enable monetization.

-DRM/authentication — The manifest server must keep tabs on such aspects as digital rights management (DRM), session-level encryption, and authentication.
+DRM/authentication — The manifest server must keep tabs on digital rights management (DRM), session-level encryption, and authentication.